 The 16th is a short par-4 that is potentially reachable for some long hitters.
 Water runs all along the right to force some risk/reward decisions.
 The 17th hole is a signature par-3 directly over water and not too much room for error.

 Lastly, the 18th is fantastic.
 Known as “Double Cross,” it requires two shots over the water to get safely to the green.
-Similar philosophy, but very different execution than the 18th at Goose Creek.
+It’s a similar philosophy, but a very different execution than the 18th at Goose Creek.
 Water runs across and to the right for your tee shot, tempting you to bite off as much as you can on your drive.
 Then the approach is directly over the water to a well-protected green.
 A rock wall along the water’s edge, a cool-looking bridge and some railroad ties along the cart path behind the hole provide distinctive aesthetic touches for the course’s unique, challenging and beautiful finishing hole.

 The course was in great overall condition, as well.
 The fairways were a little thin in places, but pretty green and looking nice.
 The rough was pretty lush throughout, other than along the water hazards where the ducks, geese and coots have eaten all the seed and left behind their “presents” behind.
 The greens were good and rolling smooth at medium speeds.
 The bunkers had some small pebbles, but the sand consistency was good.

 Overall, Mojave Resort is a great course.
 If you like the design of Goose Creek, you should like this one as well.
-Though I didn’t get to play every course around the Laughlin/Bullhead City area this weekend, I played a good chunk and I’m confident in saying Mojave Resort is clearly among the top two along with Laughlin Ranch.
+Though I didn’t get to play every course around the Laughlin/Bullhead City area this weekend, I played a good chunk and I’m confident in saying Mojave Resort is clearly among the top two behind Laughlin Ranch.

 Some pictures from Mojave Resort Golf Club (2/15/14):